Kim Collins: Biography

 Collins returned to athletics on 29 January 2011 at the Aviva International Match in Glasgow, reversing his retirement at the age of 34, and he finished fourth in the 200 metres.
 He then won at the Russian Winter Meeting in Moscow.
 He set a 60 m personal best and national record of 6.52 seconds to win at the PSD Bank Meeting in Düsseldorf, overhauling his best mark which he had set nearly eleven years earlier.
 That time did not stand for as long, however, as he ran 6.50 seconds in the heats of the BW-Bank Meeting a few days later.
 Collins won both his heat and semi-final races in the 100 m at the 2011 World Championships before finishing third and winning a bronze medal in the final after the disqualification of Usain Bolt.
 At the men's 4 × 100 m relay qualifying heats, Collins ran the second leg for the St Kitts and Nevis relay squad and helped clock a national record of 38.47, leading to St. Kitts and Nevis' first-ever final.
 The last event saw Collins team up with Jason Rogers, Antoine Adams and Brijesh Lawrence to clock 38.49 to win the bronze medal.

 At the XVI PanAmerican Games in Guadalajara 2011, Collins broke the 28-year-old PanAmerican Games record with a time of 10.00 in the early heat.
 He finished second in the finals to Jamaica's Lerone Clarke.
 His silver medal was the first-ever medal for St. Kitts and Nevis at the Pan-Am Games.

 Collins was expelled by his team from the 2012 Summer Olympics in London on 4 August 2012 for missing training sessions.
 He said he was being punished for spending time with his wife.

 Collins was the oldest sprinter at 2016 Summer Olympics, his fifth consecutive appearance at the Olympics.
 While most sprinters peak in their 20s, Collins set his personal record after reaching the age of 40, and became the first individual to run a sub-10 second 100 m dash in the process.
-He ran a 9.93 100 m dash, which was fast enough to qualify for Rio.
+He ran a 9.93 100 m dash, which was fast enough to qualify for Rio de Janeiro.
 He competed in both the 100 m sprint and 4 × 100 m relay.
 Collins was the only St. Kitts and Nevis athlete to make it out of the first round.
 He finished his heat with a time of 10.18 and fourth place.
 He improved his time in the semifinals, finishing with a time of 10.12.
 This put him in sixth place and he did not advance to the finals.